 Until Gutenberg, a single compact printing plate was used, and the possibilities for error correction, adaptation, and reuse of materials were almost non-existent.

-According to historians, in 1430 AD, Johannes Gutenberg is credited with creating a new type of printing press and oil-based inks.
+According to historians, in 1430 AD, Johannes Gutenberg created a new type of printing press and oil-based ink.

-The origin of Gutenberg’s early presses is unclear, with several authors considering his initial presses to be adaptations of fixed presses already existing in Europe, combined with movable metal type printing technology invented in Korea and China.
+The origin of Gutenberg’s early presses is still being determined, with several authors considering his initial presses to be adaptations of fixed presses already existing in Europe, combined with movable metal-type printing technology invented in Korea and China.
 By the 12th and 13th centuries, many Chinese libraries contained tens of thousands of printed books.

 How long did it take Gutenberg to print the Bible?

 Johannes Gutenberg invented a new technique for polishing gemstones.
 He became world-famous for his invention of a new type of printing press.
 With the help of this, he succeeded in producing the world’s best-selling book, the Bible, on a large scale.

 In 1455, on 23 February, Johannes Gutenberg could boast of his first large-scale production of the Bible.
 Which took five years to complete.
 The inventor wasn’t such a good businessman.
 Plus, he had yet to get out of debt to Johann Fust, a financier from Mainz.